babylonhealth/ios-playbook/TechnicalDocuments/Proposals/Template_Proposal_Meeting_Invitation.md

   b.
 Meetings notes (or PR's comments) can only be provided 2h before the meeting.
 3. Questions should be asked on the PR, not during the meeting.
 4.	**The purpose of the meeting is to act as a sync point and a final outcome for the proposal itself.**
   a.
-Comments can be made, but at this point, the author should have a good idea if the proposal is to move forward or not.
+Comments can be made, but at this point, the author should have a good idea if the proposal is going to move forward or not.

 Location: